Fayetteville Policies and Procedures 723.0

 and Grounds Committee.
 Requests for new signs and alterations shall include a dimensioned

 drawing of the sign, description of materials, mounting methods, precise location

 desired, exact wording to appear on the sign and details of provisions for lighting,

 - Temporary banners and signs to announce special events and student activities sponsored by

-from the Facilities Management Department landscape architect.
-Banners, at any campus location,
+Management Department landscape architect.
+Banners, at any campus location, affixed

-affixed without approval shall be subject to removal and disposal without notification.
+without approval shall be subject to removal without notification.

 - Handbills, notices and bunting shall not be allowed on campus elements (walks, trees,